 Ethereum vs Hyperledger Consensus

 When it comes to consensus, all network participants must reach consensus on any transactions taking place in Ethereum blockchain, irrespective of parties involved in the transaction.
-Ethereum establishes consensus based on the proof-of-work algorithm whereby all the nodes must agree upon a common ledger.
+Ethereum establishes consensus based on the proof-of-stake algorithm whereby all the nodes must agree upon a common ledger.

 Hyperledger, on the other hand, allows nodes to choose how to proceed without having to involve all the nodes in the network.
 In this case, two or more parties can agree in such a way that they can influence the outcome, without involving other people.